bifravst/rest-echo/features/Base64.feature.md

 Accept-Encoding: base64
 ```

-Then the response status code should be `200`
+Soon the response status code should be `200`

 And the response body should equal